Skip to main content

 Other possible reasons for discrepancies:

 • Incorrect values chosen in particular sales process steps.
-You can see that on Action analysis chart in Effectiveness statistics.
+You can see that on Action analysis chart in Funnel statistics.

 • Small statistical sampling – if the number of deals is low or their values differ significantly, individual deals of high value can influence estimation.